easttimor/aws-incident-response/README.md

 and month = '##'
 ```
 ## EC2 Instance Compromise
+EC2 instances may have an IAM Role attached to them.
+The combination of the instance and the role is called an "instance profile".
+When the role is assumed, the EC2 instance ID is used as the session name part of the Principal ARN in CloudTrail.
+We can identify actions of EC2 instances using the clause ```useridentity.principalid like '%:i-%'``` or a specific EC2 instance ```useridentity.principalid like '%:i-00000000000000000'```

+The actions of EC2 instances will typically be repetitive and persistent, because all actions are presumed to be initiated by software and not a human.
+Play close attention to any anomalous API calls.
+An attacker with access to an EC2 instance has access to any IAM permissions granted to that instance via the instance profile.
 ### Most common API calls by an instance (instance profile / attached IAM Role)
 ```
 select eventname, count(*) as total